radicle-dev/radicle.xyz/_guides/seeder.md

 To install these, run the following command from within your server's shell:

-    curl -sSf https://radicle.xyz/install | sh -s -- --no-modify-path
+    curl -sSf https://radicle.xyz/install | sh -s -- --no-modify-path --prefix=/usr/local

-This will install binaries in `~/.radicle/bin` by default, or in `RAD_PATH` if you have that set.
+This will install binaries in `/usr/local/bin`.
+If you prefer to install Radicle in a different location, simply set the `--prefix` option accordingly.

-Once the binaries are installed, move them to a location accessible by the `seed` user, for example `/usr/local/bin`.

-    sudo mv ~/.radicle/bin/* /usr/local/bin

 Finally, login as the `seed` user and proceed with installation: